 And yet, the Crossroads actress and many people in her inner circle feel that ending the conservatorship is long overdue.

 “Britney’s family is at war with each other and it’s all because of the conservatorship,” a source exclusively told Us Weekly in September 2020, noting that Lynne, who briefly reconciled with Jamie in late 2010 but never remarried him, “wants a care plan established that would transition Britney’s personal life out of the conservatorship.”

-As the #FreeBritney movement continues to make waves on social media, scroll down to revisit Britney and Jamie’s ups and downs over the years.
+The #FreeBritney movement was victorious in November 2021, with Britney’s conservatorship officially ending.
+Scroll down to revisit Britney and Jamie’s ups and downs over the years: